equinix/terraform-provider-equinix/.github/ISSUE_TEMPLATE/bug.md

 <!---
 Please provide a link to a GitHub Gist containing the complete debug output.
 Please do NOT paste the debug output in the issue; just paste a link to the Gist.

+Note: the debug log may contain your API key, please search the log for `X-Auth-Token` and `Authorization` (HTTP request header holding the API token) and remove it.

 To obtain the debug output, run `terraform apply` with the environment variable `TF_LOG=DEBUG`.
 See the [Terraform documentation on debugging](https://www.terraform.io/docs/internals/debugging.html) for more information.
 --->